natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 -   Basic experience on **events**: OnClick() for Button

-# The Classic Mario Game
+# The Classic Super Mario Game
 ![Mario](https://www.dropbox.com/s/ym7mp79vgc7hpcf/mario.png?raw=1)

-The goal of this simple 4-week lab is to recreate basics this classic platformer game: **Mario**, step by step and complete it by the end of Week 4.
+The goal of this simple 4-week lab is to recreate basics this classic platform game: **Mario**, step by step and complete it by the end of Week 4.
 We will try to rebuild World 1-1 as closely as possible, although due to constraints of time, some features may be omitted.
 In Week 5 & 6, we upgrade our skills to explore Unity3D.

 # Preparation
 **Download the starter asset** from your **course handout**, under "Class Calendar" heading, *Week 1 Session 3 row.* This is a starter asset that you can import to your project and complete the lab.
 It contains all required images, sound files, etc so we can safe time searching all these stuffs.

+***We do not own any of the assets and are simply using them for non-profit educational purposes.***

-Note for experts in Unity: If you're already an expert in Unity, you're welcome to implement the final state of the project in any way you want, and implement the Checkoff.
+*Note for experts in Unity:* If you're already an expert in Unity, you're welcome to implement the final state of the project in any way you want, and implement the Checkoff.
 Jump to the [Checkoff heading](https://natalieagus.github.io/50033/2021/01/01/unityfornewborns.html#checkoff) right away for more information.

 ## Create New Project
 Before we begin, create a **new unity project**.